Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Neural Parameterization

 \subsection{Colored Images Example}

-\textbf{Setup.} We adapted an experiment from \cite{mokrov2024energy} using the colored MNIST dataset \cite{arjovsky2019invariant}.
+\textbf{Setup.} We adapted an experiment from \citep{mokrov2024energy} using the colored MNIST dataset \citep{arjovsky2019invariant}.
 While the original task involved translating digit $2$ into digit $3$ using unpaired images, we modified the setup to demonstrate our method's ability to perform translations according to paired data.
-Namely, we created pairs by shifting the hue \cite{joblove1978color} of the source images by $120^\circ$.
+Namely, we created pairs by shifting the hue \citep{joblove1978color} of the source images by $120^\circ$.
 Specifically, for a source image with a hue $h$ in the range $0^\circ \leq h < 360^\circ$, the target image's hue was set to $(h + 120^\circ) \; \text{mod} \; 360^\circ$.

 \textbf{Discussion. } The results of this experiment are shown in Figure \ref{fig-ebm-mnist2to3}.
-Notably, our method successfully learned the color transformation using only 10 pairs (third row).
-Increasing the number of pairs to 200 further improved the quality of the translation (forth row).
+Notably, the model successfully learned the color transformation using only 10 pairs (third row).
+Increasing the number of pairs to 200 further improved the quality of the translation (fourth row).

-\textbf{Implementation Details.} We adopt the same parameters as in \cite{mokrov2024energy}, except for the cost function:
+\textbf{Implementation Details.} We adopt the same parameters as in \citep{mokrov2024energy}, except for the cost function:

-Here, the dimensions of source and target spaces are $D_x = D_y = 3\times 32 \times 32$ and $U_{\text{net}}^\theta : \R^{D_x} \to \R^{D_y}\ $ is a neural net function with U-Net architecture \cite{ronneberger2015u} with 16 layers.
+Here, the dimensions of source and target spaces are $D_x = D_y = 3\times 32 \times 32$ and $U_{\text{net}}^\theta : \R^{D_x} \to \R^{D_y}\ $ is a neural net function with U-Net architecture \citep{ronneberger2015u} with 16 layers.
 The first layer has $64$ filters, and the number of filters doubles in each subsequent layer.
 The experiment was run for 10,000 iterations on a 2080 Ti GPU, completing in approximately 40 minutes.